netcraft/pattern-lab/README.md

 4. explore, work and make your changes inside the source directory
 5. in order to build run the following inside the command line: php builder/builder.php -g
-6. read the other available * [command line options](http://pattern-lab.info/docs/command-line.html)
+6. read the other available [command line options](http://pattern-lab.info/docs/command-line.html)
 7. to create a github page run: git branch gh-pages
 8. than push only the public directory to that brunch by running: git subtree push --prefix public origin gh-pages
+9. visit your app/site on http://netcraft.github.io/your-project-name

 ## About the PHP Version of Pattern Lab